 - Diversity & Equality

 - Elk’s benefit on local communities and businesses

-As Elk transitions to an active Operator role in the US States of Nebraska and Wyoming during FY 2017 we have proactively grown our profile during FY 2016 in these States with the addition of staff and contractors, whilst engaging with other primary Stakeholders, regulators, landholders, local communities, and shareholders.
-Our engagement and relationship building as non-operator (49%) in the Grieve EOR project over the last 12 months with Joint Venture Partner, Denbury (51%) as Operator, is a highlight and testament to our commitment to grow the business for all Elk Primary Stakeholders.
+As Elk transitions to an active Operator role in the US State of Wyoming during FY 2018 we have proactively grown our profile during FY 2017 in the US with the addition of staff and contractors, whilst engaging with other primary Stakeholders, regulators, landholders, local communities, and shareholders.
+Our engagement and relationship building as non-operator (49%) in the Grieve EOR project with Joint Venture Partner, Denbury (51%) as Operator, is a highlight and testament to our commitment to grow the business for all Elk Primary Stakeholders.
 Elk intends to further develop this ‘communications’ strength and utilise it as a tool to attract other likeminded JV and business partners in the coming year.

 For the benefit of all Elk Stakeholders during this transitional year, Elk will adhere to and benchmark its sustainability strategy and reporting against global oil industry guidelines for social and environmental issues as set down by IPIECA (International Petroleum Industry Environmental Conservation Association).
 In this transitional year Elk will also be utilising the GRI (Global Reporting Initiative) guidelines to develop and disclose our sustainability performance for the benefit of all Stakeholders.